ShanshanLi-cobo/cobo-waas2-js-sdk/docs/TokenizationApi.md

 > TokenizationOperationResponse updateTokenizationAllowlistAddresses(token_id, opts)

-Update addresses on allowlist
+Update allowlist addresses

-This operation updates addresses on the allowlist.
+This operation updates the allowlist addresses of the token contract.

 ### Example